 If moisture can get into your home, then pests can, too.
 Insects like carpenter ants can eat away at your wooden supports, while squirrels and chipmunks make nests in your insulation.
 These critters not only damage the structural supports in your crawl space but also put your family’s health at risk.

 If you make a point of installing preventative measures or repairing crawl space damage in the early years of your homeownership, you may not have many crawl space problems to contend with in the years to come.
 Around year five, any problems you previously overlooked may have started to make themselves known.
-These can include:
+For example:

 You don’t have to install insulation in your crawl space.
 Doing so, however, has its advantages.
 Insulation in your crawl space keeps the rest of your home comfortable while also creating a physical barrier between your crawl space and any water that tries to make its way inside.